Looking for a New Love: Reception

 The single hit number two for four consecutive weeks on the US Billboard Hot 100 in May 1987 and spent three weeks at number one on the Billboard Hot Black Singles chart.
 It ranked number 16 on Billboard's year-end chart for 1987.
 The song also reached number one on the RPM Singles Chart in Canada.
 In 1988, the song was nominated for two Soul Train Music Awards for Best R&B/Soul or Rap Music Video, and Best R&B/Soul Single, Female.
 She was also nominated for a Grammy Award for Best Female R&B Vocal Performance.

 Music video

 A music video, directed by Brian Grant was released in March 1987 to promote the song.
 Grant previously made videos for Whitney Houston, Peter Gabriel and Tina Turner.

 2005 version

-In 2005, Jody Watley re-recorded and released "Looking for a New Love" on Curvve Recordings in conjunction with her own Avitone label, and Peace Bisquit.
-The newly imagined "Looking for a New Love" peaked at number one on the Hot Dance Music/Club Play chart, making her the first artist to take the same song to number one in two decades.
+In 2005, Jody Watley re-recorded and released "Looking for a New Love" on Curvve Recordings in conjunction with her own Avitone label and Peace Bisquit.
+The newly imagined "Looking for a New Love" peaked at number one on the Hot Dance Music/Club Play chart.